 Office Hours: WED 1-2 PM

-Dr Montomoli is a Reader in Computational Aerodynamics.
+Prof Montomoli is a Professor in Computational Aerodynamics.
 His main research activities are on Heat Transfer, Gas Turbines, Uncertainty Quantification, Computational Fluid Dynamics, Rare Events, Aircraft Engines, Optimization.
 The two main areas of research of the UQLab are forward propagation of uncertainty and optimization/design under uncertainty for Aeronautics.

 The UQLab is working on robust design for additive manufacturing and started a spinout licensing our code, TOffeeAM ltd.

 Prof Montomoli read mechanical engineering at University of Florence where he obtained a MSc and a PhD (and he was visiting scholar at Texas AM University, Turbine Heat Transfer Laboratory, US).
 After the PhD he joined the R&D group of General Electric Oil&Gas.

 In 2006 Dr Montomoli joined to the University of Cambridge, Whittle Laboratory and his researches were sponsored by Rolls-Royce and Mitsubishi Heavy Industries in the field of aerospace propulsion and power generation.
 In 2009 he becomes Mitsubishi Senior Fellow and College Lecturer at Girton College, Univ. of Cambridge

 In 2011 Dr Montomoli was also Research Professor and leader of CFD group at the Basque Centre for Applied Mathematics.
 He is an external scientific member of BCAM.

 In 2012 Dr Montomoli joined the University of Surrey as Senior Lecturer in Thermofluids.

 In 2014 Dr Montomoli joined the Imperial College of London as Senior Lecturer